sdss/target_selection/docs/sphinx/cli.rst

 Command-line interface
 ======================

-The command ``target_selection`` provides access to some of the features of the library.
+The command ``target_selection`` provides CLI access to some of the features of the library.

 Examples of use
 ---------------